RodneyMuyanga/BI---Business-Intelligence/README.md

 The Sales Department shows a positive correlation with attrition, suggesting employees here are more likely to quit compared to Research & Development or other departments.

 ## Are employees of different gender paid equally in all departments?
+Not exactly.
+There are some differences in average pay between men and women, especially in departments like Sales and R&D.

+This may be due to:

+    Different job roles or levels (e.g., more men in senior positions)

+    Uneven promotion rates or hiring patterns

+A full conclusion would require deeper statistical testing, but the data suggests a possible gender pay gap in some areas.

 ## Do the family status and the distance from work influence the work-life balance?
+Yes, both marital status and distance from home affect work-life balance scores.

+Long commutes and single status correlate with lower balance.

 ## Does education make people happy (satisfied from the work)?
+Not always.
+Higher education does not guarantee higher job satisfaction.

+Environment and role matters more.

 ## Which were the challenges in the project development?
 ### Supervised Machine Learning: Salary Prediction (Linear Regression)